ooni/spec/backends/bk-003-collector.md

 A report that has successfully be open is in the OPEN state.
 A OONI collector should record the last time a report has been updated, and close a report that has been inactive for too much time.
-An implementation is free to choose any threashold for closing stale, OPEN reports; however, this threshold SHOULD NOT be smaller than two hours for compatibility with existing implementations of the OONI collector.
+An implementation is free to choose any threshold for closing stale, OPEN reports; however, this threshold SHOULD NOT be smaller than two hours for compatibility with existing implementations of the OONI collector.